jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

 ## Prerequisites

 To run this pipeline, you'll need Python 3.x, as well as the following libraries, which are included with the anaconda distribution, except for pynrrd.
-- Numpy, Pandas, Matplotlib, Tabulate, Time, [pynrrd](https://github.com/mhe/pynrrd)
+- numpy, pandas, matplotlib, tabulate, time, [pynrrd](https://github.com/mhe/pynrrd)

 You can also install the dependencies using pip, via the terminal command: